 All prescription medication must be in the original, properly labeled container.
-The container should be "child-proof" and labeled by a pharmacist or a physician (if necessary, please request a duplicate bottle from the pharmacy).
+The container should be child-proof and labeled by a pharmacist or a physician (if necessary, please request a duplicate bottle from the pharmacy).
 The original container is to be accompanied by a doctor's note/form containing the information listed below:

 - student's name

 - name of physician prescribing the medication

 - name of the medication with the physician's directions including:

 - amount to be given

 - time to be given

 - date(s) to be given

-- reason
+- reason/diagnosis

 - curtailment of specific school activities (if any)

 - other medications which the student is taking

 - parental/guardian permission

-For a student on long-term medication, a face-to-face or phone conference with parents/guardians concerning the student's plan of care is required.
+For a student on long-term medication, a face-to-face meeting or phone conference with parents/ guardians concerning the student's plan of care may be required.
 The plan of care must be written and included as a part of the student's school health record.

-Students may bring medications but must give them to the office personnel immediately upon arrival to school.
+Students may bring medications to school, but must give them to the office personnel immediately upon arrival to school.

 Students may not have medication on their person at any time, except those specified below:

-- A student may carry emergency medications such as inhalers, Epi-pen, etc. only with a doctor's order specifying to carry on their person.
+A student may carry emergency medications such as inhalers, Epi-pen, etc. only with a doctor's order specifying to carry on their person.
 The doctor's order must be presented to the nurse.
-Students are not permitted to retain any medication in the property assigned for their usage (e.g. desks, lockers) - Students with diabetes, hemophilia, asthma, or other chronic illnesses, are often taught self-administration as an integral part of appropriate self-care and self-management.
-In such circumstances, medication may be self- administered (by the student himself/ herself) with appropriate physician/ parental request and approval.
+Students are not permitted to retain any medication in the property assigned for their usage (e.g. desks, lockers)

+Students with diabetes, hemophilia, asthma, or other chronic illnesses, are often taught selfadministration as an integral part of appropriate self-care and self-management.
+In such circumstances, medication may be self- administered (by the student himself/herself) with appropriate physician/ parental request and approval.
 In such cases, self-administration may vary, (in terms of needed assistance), depending on age, the degree of chronicity, the nature and severity of the illness, parental consent, and physician recommendation.

-• If the health of the student is substantially impaired when the medication is forgotten, or administered early or late, parents/guardians are encouraged to keep the student at home or be responsible for administering the medication.
+If the health of the student is substantially impaired when the medication is forgotten, or administered early or late, parents/guardians are encouraged to keep the student at home or be responsible for administering the medication.
 Parents/guardians are permitted to come to school to administer the medication.

+Non-Prescription medication:

-Non-prescription medication is to be administered only with the written authorization of the parent/guardian and the approval of the Principal/designee.
-Any non-prescription medication must be in the original container accompanied by a form containing the information listed below:
+Any non-prescription medication must be accompanied by a form (authorization for non-prescription medication) containing the information listed below:

-- Student's name
+- student's name

-- Name of medication with parent/guardian's directions including:
+- name of medication with parent/guardian's directions including:

-- Amount to be given
+- amount to be given

-- Time to be given
+- time to be given

-- Date(s) to be given
+- date(s) to be given

-- PARENTAL/GUARDIAN Permission
+- parent/guardian permission